Durga Charan Nag

-Sarat Chandra Chakravarty, a direct disciple of Swami Vivekananda and the author of the book "Diary of a Disciple" (Swami-Sishya Sangbad in Bengali) wrote the biography on Nag Mahasaya.
-There is not much literature available on Nag Mahasaya and most of the information on him can be obtained in works related to Sri Ramakrishna, his teacher and master, and Swami Vivekananda, the foremost disciple of Ramakrishna.
+Sarat Chandra Chakravarty, a direct disciple of Swami Vivekananda and the author of the book "Diary of a Disciple" (Swami-Sishya Sangbad, in Bengali) wrote a biography of Nag Mahasaya.
+Most of the informat ion currently available on Nag Mahasaya has been obtained through works regarding Sri Ramakrishna, his teacher and master, and Swami Vivekananda, the foremost disciple of Ramakrishna.

-Swami Vivekananda mentioned to Sarat Chandra in a conversation about Nag Mahasaya - "All the characteristics of the highest type of devotion, spoken of in the scriptures, have manifested themselves in Nag Mahashaya.
+According to other fellow disciples of Sri Ramakrishna, including Vivekananda, he was a shining example of renunciation and love for God.
+Vivekananda was quoted as saying, during a conversation with Chakravarty, ‘All the characteristics of the highest type of devotion, spoken of in the scriptures, have manifested themselves in Nag Mahashaya.
 It is only in him that we actually see fulfilled the widely quoted text, "Trinadapi Sunichena". ("Lowlier than the lowly stalk of grass.")
-Blessed indeed is your East Bengal to have been hallowed by the touch of Nag Mahashaya's feet!"
+Blessed indeed is your East Bengal to have been hallowed by the touch of Nag Mahasaya's feet!’
+There is a charitable organisation bearing his name run in his hometown of Deobhog.

-In his hometown in Bangladesh, a foundation runs a charitable institution bearing his name.

-Nag died in 1899 in his home of Deobhog.
+Nag Mahasaya died in 1899 in his home in his village.

 Biography

 Early life

-Nag Mahasaya was born in Deobhog village in East Bengal (present Bangladesh) in 1846 to Dindayal Nag and his wife Tripurasundari Devi.
-Nag mahasaya lost his mother early in his life.
-Dindayal Nag did not remarry, so the task of bringing up Nag Mahasaya and his younger sister fell upon Bhagavati, the elder sister of Dindayal.
+Nag Mahasaya was born in Deobhog village (Narayanganj district) in East Bengal (present Bangladesh) in 1846 to Dindayal Nag and his wife Tripurasundari Devi.
+Nag Mahasaya lost his mother early in his life.
+Dindayal Nag did not remarry, so the task of bringing up Nag Mahasaya and his younger sister fell upon Bhagavati, his aunt, the elder sister of Dindayal.

 Little is known about Nag Mahasaya's childhood, except that he was sweet tongued, well-behaved and modest.
 He was serene in appearance.
 His aunt told him stories of Puranas, Ramayana and Mahabharata which had a deep and lasting influence on his subsequent life.
 He was always truthful and was pious.

 Nag Mahasaya had a deep love for education, but there was no school in his village.
 He studied for sometimes in a vernacular school in Narayanganj district, but had to leave after third standard, the highest class in that school.
 His father wanted to send him to Calcutta to study, but could not bear the expense.
 Nag Mahasaya set off to search for a school in Dacca.
 He travelled on foot a distance of 10 miles from Narayanganj to reach Dacca and after much effort enrolled himself to the Normal school where he studied for the next 15 months.
 Later he came to Calcutta to study medical science.